 \section{Abstract}

+The possible omega limit sets of simple geodesics for meromorphic connections on compact Riemann surfaces have been studied by Abate, Tovena and Bianchi.
+In this paper we study the same problem for infinite self-intersecting geodesics.
 In the first part of the paper we study relation among meromorphic $k$-differentials, singular flat metrics and meromorphic connections.
-In the second part we define the notion of meromorphic $G$-differential for a multiplicative group $G\subset \mathbb{C}^*$ and we show a relation between meromorphic $G$-differentials and meromorphic connection.
-Moreover we prove a Poincar\'e-Bendixson theorem for infinite self-intersecting geodesics of meromorphic connections monodromy in $G$, with $\arg G^k=\{0\}$ for some $k\in\mathbb{N}$.
+Moreover, we prove a Poincar\'e-Bendixson theorem for infinite self-intersecting geodesics of meromorphic connections with monodromy in $G$, where $\arg G^k=\{0\}$ for some $k\in\mathbb{N}$.